 28.1 P ut in must or can't.
 1 You've been travelling all day.
 You must be tired.
 That restaurant be very good.
 It's always full of people.
-That restaurant be very good.
+3 That restaurant be very good.
 It's always empty.
 I'm sure I gave you the key.
 You have it.
 Have you looked in your bag?
 You're going on holiday next week.
 You be looking forward to it.
 It rained every day during their holiday, so they have had a very nice time.
 Congratulations on passing your exam.
 You be very pleased.
 You got here very quickly.
-You Bill and Sue always travel business class, so they be short of money. , bill and suc always travel busiless class, so they be short of money.
-28.2 omplete each sentence with a verb (one or two words) in the correct form.
+You have walked very fast.
+Bill and Sue always travel business class, so they be short of money. bil and ode arrays travel business class, so they 28.2 omplete each sentence with a verb (one or two words) in the correct form.
 1 I've lost one of my gloves.
 I must have dropped it somewhere.
-They haven't lived here for very long.
+2 They haven't lived here for very long.
 They can'tknow many people.
 Ted isn't at work today.
 He mustill.
-Ted wasn't at work last week.
-He mustill. (the doorbell rings) I wonder who that is.
-It can't ŏ work at this time.
+4 Ted wasn't at work last week.
+He mustill.
+5 (the doorbell rings) I wonder who that is.
+It can't work at this time.
 6 Sarah knows a lot about films.
 She must to the cinema a lot.
 Look.
 James is putting on his hat and coat.
 He must out.
 I left my bike outside the house last night and now it has gone.
 Somebody must it.
 9 Amy was in a very difficult situation when she lost her job.
-It can'teasy ~ for her.
+It can'teasy 6 for her.
 10 There is a man walking behind us.
-He has been walking behind us for the last twenty minutes He mustus.
+He has been walking behind us for the last twenty minutes He must us.
 28.3 ead the situations and use the words in brackets to write sentences with must have and Ca an't have.
 1 The phone rang, but I didn't hear it.
 (I / asleep) I must have been asleep.
 2 Sue hasn't contacted me. (she / get / my message) She can't have got my message.
 3 The jacket you bought is very good quality. (it / very expensive) 4 I haven't seen the people next door for ages. (they / go away) 5 I can't find my umbrella.
-(I / leave / it in the restaurant last night) 11100 6 Dave, who is usually very friendly, walked past me without speaking. (he / see / me)

-1 There was a man standing outside the café. (he / wait / for somebody) 0 Tie did the consider of the Tabella condition of the Landau and La 0 Liz did the opposite of what I asked her to do. (she / understand / what I said) 9 When I got back to my car, the door was unlocked.
-(I / forget / to lock it) when I got back to my car, the door was unlocked.
-(17 lorget / to lock it) 10 I was woken up in the night by the noise next door. (the neighbours / have / a party) a material ap in the highe of the holse next door. (the heighbours / have / a party) ă 11 The light was red, but the car didn't stop. (the driver / see / the red light)
+(I / leave / it in the restaurant last night) 6 Dave, who is usually very friendly, walked past me without speaking. (he / see / me) 7 There was a man standing outside the café. (he / wait / for somebody) 8 Liz did the opposite of what I asked her to do. (she / understand / what I said) 9 When I got back to my car, the door was unlocked.
+(I / forget / to lock it) 10 I was woken up in the night by the noise next door. (the neighbours / have / a party) 1 The light was red, but the car didn't stop. (the driver / see / the red light)